Navigation

 Effect on the heart

-Calcium-channel blockers slow down the amount of calcium that can get into your heart muscle cells.
-This reduces how fast and strongly your heart can contract (pump).
-The medicines also act on cells that conduct the electrical flow in your heart and this affects the speed of this electrical flow through your heart.
-These effects can help with the symptoms of angina and irregular heart rhythms.
+These medicines also act on the cells conducting the electrical flow in your heart.
+This affects the speed of your heartbeat.
+So calcium-channel blockers can help with symptoms of angina and irregular heart rhythms.

 Effect on blood vessels